JustArtiom/wrapdactyl/README.md

 **List nodes:**
 Retrieves a list of all nodes
-- Value 1 - nullable - Object options
+- Value 1 - nullable - Options Object
     - allocations - List of allocations added to the node
     - location - Information about the location the node is assigned to
     - servers - List of servers on the node